 What makes people happy is when they have present benefits as well as future ones, according to positive psychology expert Dr. Tal Ben-Shahar in an episode of The Mindvalley Podcast.
 For example, if someone is in a relationship where they enjoy spending time with their partner and building a life together, then that present pleasure plus future contentment equals happiness.

-So think of a time when you were in pure bliss — maybe it was when you bought your dream car, the day your child was born, or when you surrounded yourself with people who make you happy.
+So think of a time when you were in pure bliss — maybe it was when you bought your dream car, the day your child was born, or when you surrounded yourself with people who made you happy.
 These are reasons why happiness is so important.

 The benefits of being happy